Things to do in Ljubljana: A travel guide to Slovenia’s capital

 The Butchers Bridge

 The idea for a bridge on this spot belongs to Jože Plečnik -he envisioned it already in 1930.
-However, the bridge opened recently, in 2010, and since then, it’s been one of the city’s most popular locations.
-As is the case with other bridges in Europe, padlocks are decorating it as a symbol of eternal love, and the sculptures are by Jakov Brdar.
+However, the bridge opened in 2010 and has since been one of the city’s most popular locations.
+As with other bridges in Europe, padlocks decorate it as a symbol of eternal love, and the sculptures are by Jakov Brdar.

 The Cobblers Bridge